cjstehno/heft/README.md

 > **Note:** You can also run the obfuscator, if desired.
 See [Obfuscating Dart Code](https://flutter.dev/docs/deployment/obfuscate)
 > for more details.

+### Upgrading Existing Internal Version

+The installation method described above will easily push a release to the attached device; however, it will wipe out any preferences or stored data.
+In order to perform an upgrade (maintaining data) you must do the following:

+  adb install -r <the apk for your device>

+If you need to push an update without bumping the app version, you can replace the exising with:

+  adb install -r <the apk for your device>

+> Note: You will need to determine which apk should be installed for your device (e.g. `app-arm64-v8a-release.apk`).

 ### Generate Type Adapters

 To generate the model type adapters (if they change), run the following: